 Dire Straits’ debut album was recorded as a four-piece, with Mark Knopfler’s brother David on rhythm guitar.
-Mark Knopfler was 28 when the record was released, and accordingly it’s a remarkably confident debut.
+Mark Knopfler was 28 when the record was released, and accordingly, it’s a remarkably confident debut.
 It features the band’s signature song, ‘Sultans of Swing’, which showcased Knopfler’s lead guitar, synthesizing influences like JJ Cale, Eric Clapton, and Chet Atkins into an instantly recognizable style.
 Dire Straits was an immediate success, reaching #2 on the US charts and #5 in the UK.

-Despite the success, Dire Straits is less than the sum of its parts – Knopfler’s melodies aren’t attention grabbing, and the songs often meander over four minutes with little textural variation.
+Despite the success, Dire Straits is less than the sum of its parts – Knopfler’s melodies aren’t attention-grabbing, and the songs often meander over four minutes with little textural variation.
 The sameness undermines the excellence of Knopfler’s material, and it’s the upbeat songs that stand out – along with the big guitar hook of ‘Sultans of Swing’, the standout is the funky ‘Southbound Again’, which injects some energy into the end of the first side.
 ‘Down to the Waterline’ balances a moody atmosphere with more of Knopfler’s agile guitar leads.

 Dire Straits doesn’t quite have enough variety or energy to hold my attention, but it’s a strong debut nonetheless.

 The discographies of the class of 1977/1978 is littered with rushed and unsatisfactory sophomore records.
 The Jam, Television, and Kate Bush all followed up their debuts with hastily recorded sophomore efforts.
-Eight weeks after releasing Dire Straits, the band were en route to the Bahamas to record a followup with Muscle Shoals producers Jerry Wexler and Barry Beckett.
-While it’s a little weaker than Dire Straits, a scarcity of good material isn’t its main issue – instead Communiqué is simply too similar to its predecessor.
+Eight weeks after releasing Dire Straits, the band were en route to the Bahamas to record a follow-up with Muscle Shoals producers Jerry Wexler and Barry Beckett.
+While it’s a little weaker than Dire Straits, a scarcity of good material isn’t its main issue – instead, Communiqué is simply too similar to its predecessor.

-In particular, ‘Lady Writer’ is a good first single, but it’s too similar in tone to ‘Sultans of Swing’, while lead track ‘Once Upon A Time in the West’ has a similar riff to ‘Down to the Waterline’.
+In particular, ‘Lady Writer’ is a good first single, but it’s too similar in tone to ‘Sultans of Swing’, while the lead track ‘Once Upon A Time in the West’ has a similar riff to ‘Down to the Waterline’.
 Accordingly, the best songs break new ground for the band – ‘Portobello Belle’ has a folk lilt, while ‘Where Do You Think You’re Going’ is more explicitly bluesy than anything on the first record.
 ‘Single-Handed Sailor’ is a great deep-cut, with a fluid Knopfler guitar lead.

 Communiqué is a little too similar to Dire Straits for comfort, but there’s enough good material to make it worthwhile.

 Mark Knopfler recruited producer Jimmy Iovine for Dire Straits’ third album, after hearing his work on Patti Smith’s ‘Because the Night’.
-Iovine bought along E Street Band pianist Roy Bittan to guest; Bittan’s immense on Making Movies, adding detail to Knopfler’s increasing sophisticated compositions.
+Iovine bought along E Street Band pianist Roy Bittan to guest; Bittan’s immense on Making Movies, adding detail to Knopfler’s increasingly sophisticated compositions.
 The band’s core lineup also underwent its first change; rhythm guitarist David Knopfler quit in frustration at his brother’s creative control towards the end of the recording sessions, and Mark re-recorded most of his brother’s part.

 The presence of Bittan accentuates the similarities of these songs to Springsteen’s widescreen cinematic epics of the 1970s.
 Epics like ‘Tunnel of Love’ and ‘Romeo and Juliet’ recall romantic urban Springsteen dramas like ‘Jungleland’ and ‘Incident on 57th Street’.
 The two epics lead off the record, but shorter tracks like ‘Skateaway’ and ‘Espresso Love’ mine similar territory just as effectively.
-‘Hand in Hand’ is a pretty ballad, but unfortunately the record doesn’t stop after the gospel-flavoured ‘Solid Rock’.
-The final song, ‘Les Boys’, is a bizarre homophobic shuffle which undermines an otherwise terrific record.
+‘Hand in Hand’ is a pretty ballad, but unfortunately, the record doesn’t stop after the gospel-flavoured ‘Solid Rock’.
+The final song, ‘Les Boys’, is a bizarre homophobic shuffle that undermines an otherwise terrific record.

 Making Movies successfully increased Knopfler’s songwriting ambition and musical scope; their next record would be even better.